|U5 to U10|

 KickStart program is for boys and girls aged four years old.
 The season

-runs indoors on Saturdays or outdoors mid-week from September to late
+runs indoors on Saturdays and Sundays from September to late

 February/early March with a winter break.
 One parent or caregiver for